gnouhiam/Tableau-Sales-Project/README.md

 ## 🧠 What I Learned
 - Connecting Tableau to Excel data
-- Creating bar, line and pie charts, maps
+- Creating maps and different types of charts including a butterfly chart, a donut chart and a scatter plot
 - Using filters
 - Designing a clean and interactive dashboard layout